godaddy/gasket/docs/upgrade-to-7.md

 });
 ```

-### Lifecycles
+## Update App Lifecycles

 Support for lifecycle magic directories has also been removed in `v7`.
-Now lifecycles need to be defined
-and hooked in a plugin.
+Now lifecycles need to be defined and hooked in a plugin.
 One way of doing this is to create a new plugin, import the lifecycles as hooks,
 and then import the plugin to `gasket.js`.

 ```js